crawl/crawl/crawl-ref/docs/develop/levels/guidelines.md

 * Note that at the start of the game, the dungeon builder removes all monsters in view of the player.
 Zero experience monsters like plants are exempt.
+* Arrival vaults should have multiple entry points, escape hatches, or enough space to permit tactics.

 ### Naming conventions